 During stocking of new merchandise, associates had to upload store images so that their headquarters could get real-time information.
 This process added turmoil to the efforts and countless minutes to the clock, leaving less time for the Guides to actually service and sell.

-Using Tulip’s mobile solution, the store associates now get the real-time information on not just the products but also the customer data.
+Using Tulip’s mobile solution, the store associates now get real-time information on not just the products but also the customer data.
 Armed with Tulip-enabled iPads, they are better able to do their jobs and relate to their customers.
 Gone are the days when the associates are anchored to a POS or needed to log in to eCommerce sites to get what they need – an unpleasant experience for the client and the associate.

 However, now store associates are finally empowered with the tools they need.
 All the information they need is readily available and they no longer need to disrupt the customer engagement by having to check inventory or checkout at the front desk.

 The new Tulip solution was A/B tested in four stores and needless to say, the results were extremely encouraging for the managers, merchandising, marketing and technology teams.
-The company saw higher satisfaction scores, a 12% increase in Average Order Value, and 4.7% increase in Units Sold per Transaction.
+The company saw higher satisfaction scores, a 12% increase in Average Order Value, and a 4.7% increase in Units Sold per Transaction.
 Best of all, store data is now periodically fed into the central database and Business Intelligence System for understanding the customer, the associate and the business.

 Segmenting the associates